 Students may not register for the next semester, receive transcripts, participate in commencement or receive a diploma until past due amounts are cleared.
 A hold will be placed on a past due account, preventing participation in one or more of the activities mentioned above.

 Past due accounts assigned to a collection agency may be reported to credit bureaus.
-Students are responsible for attorney fees, collection fees and interest associated with accounts handed over to a collection agency.
+Students are responsible for attorney fees, collection fees and interest associated with accounts assigned to a collection agency.
 The university may also charge interest on all amounts past due.

 Withdrawal Refund Policy for All Students